 How to Get Better Architecture Clients

-Let's be honest: most design professionals (architects, interior designers, decorators) haven’t given much thought about our client acquisition process.
-We're so busy doing the work, we don’t take time to consider how the customer journey influences the kinds of clients we attract.
-We simply take what comes, responding to inquiries as they reach out, eager to help and demonstrate our expertise.
+Most design professionals (architects, interior designers, decorators) - myself included - are so busy doing the work, we rarely take time to think about about how clients discover us… the process they navigate as they choose who to hire.
+We simply take what comes, respond to inquiries as they reach out.
+We’re overeager to be helpful and demonstrate our expertise.

-As a result, we end up wasting countless hours on people who were never going to hire us.
+I’ve wasted countless hours on people who were never going to hire me.

-Even if you think you don't have a process, you have one.
+The fact is, even if you think you don't think you have a client acquisition process, you have one.
 It just may be broken, inefficient, and attracting all the wrong clients!

 The Hidden Cost of this "Non-Process"

-I had a prospect reach out with what seemed like a dream project: 1000' of ocean frontage, Tom Kundig's work as inspiration, and a request for a Corten-clad art gallery to house his extensive Keith Haring collection.
+I had a prospect reach out with what seemed like a dream project: 1000'+ of ocean frontage with an old saltwater farm on-site.
+He loved Tom Kundig's work and that was to serve as inspiration for a Corten-clad art gallery and entertaining space to house his extensive Keith Haring collection.
 Amazing opportunity, right?
-He was very descriptive and enthusiastic about the design goals but overly vague about his budget and kept deflecting when I asked about the timeline.
+He was very descriptive and enthusiastic about the design goals (I was too!) but equally vague about his budget and he kept deflecting when I asked about the timeline.

-Despite these red flags, I pressed on, visiting the site multiple times, sketching rough concepts together, and eagerly replying to every email.
+Despite these red flags, I moved ahead, visiting the site multiple times, sketching rough concepts for him, and eagerly replied to every emailed idea.

-A few weeks later, as I circled back on a start date again, he replied that he had decided to, "put the project on hold indefinitely."
+A few weeks later, as I circled back on a start date and my contract again, he replied that he had decided to, "put the project on hold indefinitely."

-Leaving me with nothing to show for many hours (!!!) of unbillable work.
+Leaving me with nothing but many hours (!!!) of (now) unbillable work.

 I’m ashamed to admit that this was hardly the first time this had happened.
-It was becoming a pattern by this point.
+It had become a pattern at this point.

 I’d regularly receive emails like: